 - Educates your visitors.
 Evergreen content gives your visitors all they need to know about a particular topic.
-It should be a definitive piece on a topic that is read when someone wants to learn about a subject.
+It is a definitive piece on a topic that helps someone learn about a subject.

 - Provides value to your readers.
 Valuable content is that which addresses a particular user’s need.
-It should be detailed and informative and helps users achieve their goals.
+It should be comprehensive and informative and helps users achieve their goals.

 - Raises your visibility in the search engine results.
 Evergreen content needs to be written and optimized around specific strategic keywords that are valuable for your business.
 The content not only help to educate your visitors, but will also help search engines direct readers to your page.